Our Next Event:

 The establishment of the choir made history as, for the first time since its foundation nearly 1000 years ago, Worcester Cathedral included women’s voices as a part of its musical life.

 As might be expected much of the music sung is from the traditional Anglican Church Music heritage.
-The choir’s concert repertoire includes Bach’s ‘St John Passion;, Handel’s ‘Messiah’, Durufle’s ‘Requiem’, Faure’s ‘Requiem’, Purcell’s ‘Funeral Sentences for Queen Mary’ and Rossini’s ‘Petite Messe Solennelle’.
+The choir’s concert repertoire includes Bach’s ‘St John Passion, Handel’s ‘Messiah’, Durufle’s ‘Requiem’, Faure’s ‘Requiem’, Purcell’s ‘Funeral Sentences for Queen Mary’ and Rossini’s ‘Petite Messe Solennelle’.
+In 2012 and 2013 the choir provided the vocals for a series of mystery plays produced in the cathedral and this in turn resulted in an invitation to provide the choir for the Rick Wakeman shows in Cheltenham in 2013.
 The choir’s recordings, ‘Sing, Choirs of Angels’, ‘Jerusalem’ and ‘A Worcester Evensong’, have been very well received, both in the UK and abroad and have featured on a variety of local and national radio broadcasts including Classic FM.
 Their recording ‘Hodie’ Music from Advent to Christmas Day went on sale November 2009.
-A new CD of Elgar, Parry, Stanford and Vaughan Williams was released during the 3 Choirs Festival 2011.
-The Choir is currently recording a new CD of music by Paul Paviour for release in 2013.
-Click on the Recordings button to read and hear more about the current catalogue.
+A CD of Elgar, Parry, Stanford and Vaughan Williams was released during the 3 Choirs Festival 2011 and part was featured in BBC Radio 3’s Composer of the Week in June 2013.
+The Choir’s new CD of music for Royal Occasions will on sale at the next concert or on our Shop page.
+Click on the Recordings page to read more about this and all the currently available CDs or hear samples of selected tracks on the Latest CD.